nilram940/emud/README.md

 This will load the emud code and the mapping code and start the mapping code when emud starts.

-To start emud type M-x emud and when prompted enter a name from the list (i.e. nanny)
+To start emud type M-x emud and when prompted enter a name from the list (e.g. nanny)

 # XML